ivknv/tech-parser/README.md

 tech-parser
 ===========

-Parses articles from 11 (10 actually) sites and outputs it into HTML.
+Parses articles from 11 sites and outputs it into HTML.

 Current list of sites:
 <ol>